Niya0515/Artificial-Intelligence-FinalProject-MSA/README.md

 [1] Tao Jiang, Jiahai Wang, Zhiyue Liu, and Yingbiao Ling.
 2020.
 Fusion-Extraction Network for Multimodal Sentiment Analysis.
 In Advances in Knowledge Discovery and Data Mining - 24th Pacific-Asia Conference, PAKDD 2020, Singapore, May 11-14, 2020.
 Springer, 785–797.

 [2] Nan Xu and Wenji Mao.
 2017.
 MultiSentiNet: A Deep Semantic Network for Multimodal Sentiment Analysis.
 In Proceedings of the 2017 ACM on Conference on Information and Knowledge Management, CIKM 2017, Singapore, November 06 10, 2017.
-ACM, 2399–2402. https://doi.org/10.1145/3132847.313314
+ACM, 2399–2402.

 [3] Alec Radford, Jong Wook Kim, Chris Hallacy, Aditya Ramesh, Gabriel Goh, Sandhini Agarwal, Girish Sastry, Amanda Askell, Pamela Mishkin, Jack Clark, Gretchen Krueger, and Ilya Sutskever.
 2021.
 Learning Transferable Visual Models From Natural Language Supervision.
-CoRR abs/2103.00020 (2021). arXiv:2103.00020 https://arxiv.org/abs/2103.00020
+CoRR abs/2103.00020 (2021).

 [4] Shaojing Fan, Zhiqi Shen, Ming Jiang, Bryan L. Koenig, Juan Xu, Mohan S.Kankanhalli, and Qi Zhao.
 2018.
 Emotional Attention: A Study of Image Sentiment and Visual Attention.
 In 2018 IEEE Conference on Computer Vision and Pattern Recognition, CVPR 2018, Salt Lake City, UT, USA, June 18-22, 2018.
-IEEE Computer Society, 7521–7531. https://doi.org/10.1109/CVPR.2018.00785
+IEEE Computer Society, 7521–7531.

 [5] Gullal S. Cheema and Sherzod Hakimov and Eric Muller-Budack and Ralph Ewerth.
 A Fair and Comprehensive Comparison of Multimodal Tweet Sentiment Analysis Methods.
-In Proceedings of the 2021 Workshop on Multi-Modal Pre-Training or Multimedia Understanding, Taipei, Taiwan, August 21, 2021. https://doi.org/10.1145/3463945.3469058
+In Proceedings of the 2021 Workshop on Multi-Modal Pre-Training or Multimedia Understanding, Taipei, Taiwan, August 21, 2021.

 [6] Zhen Li, Bing Xu, Conghui Zhu, and Tiejun Zhao.
 CLMLF:a contrastive learning and multi-layer fusion method for multimodal sentiment detection.
 In Findings of the Association for Computational Linguistics: NAACL 2022.
-Association for Computational Linguistics, 2022. arXiv: 2204.05515 https://arxiv.org/abs/2204.05515
+Association for Computational Linguistics, 2022.